slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Successful CEOs are [adaptable and flexible](chapter_3_action.md#on-adapting).

 <!--
+give where you are naturally good quick to start but not the first

 9 Key Lessons from 150 Startups
 1. It’s easier when YOU are the customer.
 You truly understand the problem.
 2. If you have an idea, test it! it’s called putting out a “minimally viable product,” or MVP